PaoLastHope/BADS7105/HOMEWORK 06/readme.md

 <b>Separate customer into 2 groups</b><br/>
 one-time customer - only one transaction<br/>
-return customer - more than one transaction
+return customer - more than one transaction<br/>
+<b>Note: record of transactions with no customer code will set as one-time customer</b>

 Prepare data
 - A simple process for these scenarios using Google BigQuery ML and DataStudio